KonDob/PokeData-Challenge/README.md

 issue with readFromJson method in apache_beam package.
 There is few more ways to print the tranformed data from Task 2.
 I choose to print items in the pipeline such like : using DB query(SELECT * ...) etc.
+Also DB creation can be in other place.

 ## About